-After a four-year international search Museum Board Member and Past President, Jack Nortman, acquired an authentic 10-ton World War II-era railway boxcar, which he brought to Naples in honor of his parents and in memory of the family members lost during the Holocaust.
-A rare artifact, this boxcar is an invaluable and mobile educational tool to support the Museum’s mission - Teach the lessons of the Holocaust to inspire action against bigotry, hatred and violence.
+In 2007, after a four-year international search, Board Member Emeritus Jack Nortman acquired an authentic 10-ton Holocaust-era railway car.
+He brought it to Naples in honor of his parents and in memory of the family members lost during the Holocaust.
+Publicly dedicated in 2008, it became the world’s only traveling Boxcar Exhibit, and an invaluable mobile educational tool for the Museum.

 As far as we know, this is the first and only traveling Boxcar Exhibit.
-Its mobility ensures that an important piece of history will be seen by students right on their school campus, and by the public at community locations.
-The Boxcar often serves as the centerpiece in learning about the Holocaust during a school’s Holocaust programming.
+Its mobility ensures that an important piece of history is seen by students right on their school campus, and by the public at a variety of community locations.
+The Boxcar Exhibit often serves as the centerpiece in learning during a school’s Holocaust programming.

 The Boxcar has visited over 90 locations in South Florida, including elementary, middle and high schools, colleges and universities, churches and synagogues, Museums, public libraries, the Naples airport and a regional air show.
 The Boxcar Exhibit is on loan to the Museum from F.E. and Jack Nortman and The Boxcar Foundation.

 PLEASE NOTE: The Boxcar is available for placement at your school, library, museum, or other site.

 For more information on scheduling, please contact David Nelson at David@hmcec.org or call 239-263-9200, ext.
 205.